Infertility at a glance

 After one year of trying, a couple may need to have an infertility evaluation.
 There are many factors to consider in infertility.
 A woman 35 years of age or older might begin the infertility evaluation sooner so as not to delay treatment.

-If a woman has irregular menstrual cycles or if a woman or her partner has known fertility problems (trouble ovulating, tubal blockages, any factors affecting the male, history of endometriosis, history of uterine or cervical disorders, age greater than 35 (for women), it may be prudent not to wait the entire year before seeking an evaluation.
+If a woman has irregular menstrual cycles or if a woman or her partner has known fertility problems (trouble ovulating, tubal blockages, any factors affecting the male, history of endometriosis, history of uterine fibroids, age greater than 35 (for women), it may be prudent not to wait the entire year before seeking an evaluation.

 Pregnancy loss is a common event occurring in up to 30 percent of all pregnancies, and some of the miscarriages occur naturally without the woman even noticing.
 Generally, two or three obvious miscarriages would be considered recurrent miscarriages, and at that point, a couple could consider consulting with a fertility specialist.
 However, any woman who has suffered a miscarriage may have a treatable cause for pregnancy loss.